predict.spmodel {spmodel}R Documentation

 local

 A optional logical or list controlling the big data approximation.
-If omitted, local is set to TRUE or FALSE based on the sample size of the fitted model object and/or the prediction size of newdata – if the sample size or prediction size exceeds 5000, local is set to TRUE, otherwise it is set to FALSE.
-If FALSE, no big data approximation is implemented.
+If omitted, local is set to TRUE or FALSE based on the observed data sample size (i.e., sample size of the fitted model object) – if the sample size exceeds 10,000, local is set to TRUE, otherwise it is set to FALSE.
+This default behavior occurs because main computational burden of the big data approximation depends almost exclusively on the observed data sample size, not the number of predictions desired (which we feel is not intuitive at first glance).
+If local is FALSE, no big data approximation is implemented.
 If a list is provided, the following arguments detail the big data approximation:

 • method: The big data approximation method.
 If method = "all", all observations are used and size is ignored.
 If method = "distance", the size data observations closest (in terms of Euclidean distance) to the observation requiring prediction are used.
 If method = "covariance", the size data observations with the highest covariance with the observation requiring prediction are used.
 If random effects and partition factors are not used in estimation and the spatial covariance function is monotone decreasing, "distance" and "covariance" are equivalent.
 The default is "covariance".
 Only used with models fit using splm() or spglm().